TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 end
 ```
 - We now make an array of size 131,072 in compliance with our memory map.
-- We read from gaussian.mem for the pdf.s testcase provided in the project brief, to pass the test, we need an offset of 0x10,0000.
+- We read from gaussian.mem for the pdf.s testcase provided in the project brief.
+To pass the test, we need an offset of 0x10,0000.

 #### Read Logic
 ```systemverilog